rfreedman/TreasurersReport/README.md

 A JavaFX application that Generates a "Treasurer's Report" from a CSV file of transactions exported from Quicken

+Can be "linked" to a small custom JRE to create a natively runnable application using jlink, optionally with an installer using jpackage.

 ### Usage
 **Running with gradle:**